-For new enrolments at the beginning of 2022, the school office will be open between 9.00am - 2.00pm on 17, 18, 19 and 20 January in the week before school commences for Term 1.
-The Office will not be open on Friday 21 January; this is a PD day for all staff.
-Please contact the school to arrange an appointment.
+For new enrolments at the beginning of the year, the school office will be open between Monday to Thursday 9.00am-2.00pm during the week before school commences for Term 1.
+The Office will not be open on this Friday; this is a PD day for all staff.
+Please contact the school for further details regarding enrolments.